mlhartme/stool/client/documentation.md

 #### DESCRIPTION

-Prints the Stool commands that affected the stage.
+Prints the `stool` commands that affected the stage.
 Specify `-details` to also print command output.
 Stops after the specified *max* number of commands (defauls is 50).

 [//]: # (include stageOptions.md)

-Note: This is a stage command, get `stool help stage-options` to see available [stage options](#stool-stage-options)
+Note: This is a stage command, use `stool help stage-options` to see available [stage options](#stool-stage-options)
 [//]: # (-)